 DIY bee removal

-The first step will always be to attempt to contact a pest control Cape Town company or beekeeper to safely remove the hive without killing countless bees.
+The first step will always be to attempt to contact a pest control company or beekeeper to safely remove the hive without killing countless bees.
 Bee removal is in fact a specialised service that takes years of knowledge and practice to master confidently and completely.
 If you are unable or unwilling to contact a professional to assist you, you will need to prepare yourself for a DIY hive removal.

 Rent out or buy a bee vacuum to safely remove the bees.
 You may be wondering exactly how a bee vacuum works and how it differs from the vacuums we use daily in our homes.
 The bee vacuum is large and runs on a low-powered setting, pulling in the bees and placing them in a housing unit attached to the vacuum.
-If you cannot find a bee vacuum, you can technically use a normal vacuum cleaner – so long as it is the type with a bag and you remove all debris from said bag before sucking in the bees.
+If you cannot find a bee vacuum, you can technically use a normal vacuum cleaner.
+This is so long as it is the type with a bag and you remove all debris from said bag before sucking in the bees.

 Once you have captured every bee you can see, place an airtight lid or cap on the vacuum to ensure it is perfectly sealed.

 Remove the remains of the hive with a solution of peppermint soap and water.
 You will need to flush out the larvae, honey and dead bees to render the hive unusable should any other bees come across it.
 Peppermint is a natural bee deterrent, which is why it is effective in preventing bees from investigating the remains of the hive as a potential food source.
-You can also use a solution of white vinegar and hot water to achieve a similar aim.
+You can also use a solution of white vinegar and hot water to achieve a similar outcome.

 The following are some reasons that bees should be admired instead of feared: